The Synchronization Tax

 In 1998, the economist Narayana Kocherlakota showed that if we had a perfect, magical distributed database everyone could access instantly — a universal ledger recording every favor and debt in history — we would not need money.
 If I wanted your shoes, I wouldn't hand you a green piece of paper.
 I would take the shoes, and the Great Database would update my status to "Owes Society Value" and yours to "Owed Value."

 We use money because we lack that magic database.
-To put it in the physicist's terms: we have high observational entropy about each other.
+To put it in the physicist's terms: the relative entropy between my model of you and your actual history is enormous.

-Observational entropy measures what remains hidden given the coarseness of our measurement — and when I meet you on the street, my "measurement apparatus" for evaluating your history is crude.
-I cannot access your past transactions, your reputation, your debts.
-You are, to me, a superposition of trustworthy and untrustworthy until I have some way to collapse that uncertainty.
+When I meet you on the street, my model of your creditworthiness is crude — I cannot access your past transactions, your reputation, your debts.
+You are, to me, a superposition of trustworthy and untrustworthy until some interaction brings our descriptions into alignment.

 Money mediates that collapse.
 Instead of verifying your entire past (computationally expensive), I verify your token.
 If you have the dollar, I assume you earned it.
 The dollar is a physical proof-of-work, a compressed artifact of your history that substitutes for the fine-grained knowledge I cannot access.